jambonz/next-static-site/README.md

 ### UI Design

 This app is being composed in the manor of `module > component > element`, wherein a page is a module which is made up of components that are comprised of elements.
 We are using [Next.js](https://nextjs.org) [SASS](https://nextjs.org/learn/basics/assets-metadata-css/css-styling) located in the `src/styles` directory and loaded globally in [pages/_app.js](/pages/_app.js).
 JS components are in the `src/components` directory.
-The `@jambonz/ui` component library consists of reusable design element components.
+The `jambonz-ui` component library consists of reusable design element components.

 ### Styling